Midland Railway War Memorial: History

 The Midland and other British railway companies struggled to recover from the effects of the war.
 As a result, the Midland was amalgamated with its rival the London and North Western Railway (LNWR) and several smaller railways in the Railways Act 1921 to form the London, Midland and Scottish Railway (LMS), whose casualties from the Second World War are commemorated on the LNWR's war memorial outside Euston station in London.
 Both memorials are now the responsibility of Network Rail, which inherited them from British Rail (itself created by nationalisation of the LMS and most other railways after the Second World War).
 The Midland had planned to build a second memorial at its London terminus, St Pancras, but the plans fell through due to lack of funds.
 The artist Fabian Peake created a memorial there in 2018, unveiled on the centenary of the Armistice (11 November), inspired by job titles he found in the Midland's Book of Remembrance.
 A copy of the book of remembrance is held by the National Railway Museum.

 The memorial was designated a grade II* listed building on 24 February 1977.
 Listed building status offers statutory protection from demolition or modification; grade II* is reserved for "particularly important buildings of more than special interest" and is applied to about 5.5 per cent of listings.
 In November 2015, as part of commemorations for the centenary of the First World War, Historic England recognised the Midland Railway War Memorial as part of a national collection of Lutyens' war memorials.
 The war memorial forms part of Derby's Railway Conservation Area, a collection of buildings around the railway station associated with the Midland Railway.
 Designated by Derby City Council, the conservation area recognises the historic interest of the area and imposes controls on development.

 The memorial was damaged in 2010 when several of the bronze plaques, listing the names of the dead, were ripped from the walls.
 Some were quickly discovered; others, apparently stolen for the scrap value of the metal, were recovered later.
 Two men responsible for the theft received prison sentences.
 The plaques were restored by Network Rail and the Railway Heritage Trust at a cost of £18,000, and a service of re-dedication took place on 17 December 2010 using the original prayer of dedication from the 1921 service, read by the Reverend James Lindsay.
 The theft prompted an initiative to treat the metal elements of all Derbyshire war memorials with SmartWater, a product which allows metal to be identified under ultraviolet light.

-In August 2022 a Car crashed into memorial after police chase.
+In August 2022 a car crashed into the memorial after a police chase.